marekjm/clap/README.markdown

 *   ability to load interface from JSON descriptions,
 *   automatic generation of help screens (for `your-tool help` command) with per-mode, per-option, and per-operand descriptions, usage examples, and more
+*   support for shortcuts for command names (shortest-unique name is sufficient for CLAP to resolve the command, it is not necessary to write full names)

 CLAP is not the most easy to use command line arguments parser for Python, but I am quite confident that it is one of the most powerful (if not *the* most powerful) framework for writing command line interfaces.